satyam7479/lead_ai_engine/README.md

     GEMINI_API_KEY=your gemini api key
     EXCEL_PATH=lead_data.xlsx
     ```
+3. Install dependencies using Pipenv:

+    ```sh
+    pipenv install
+    ```

+4. Run the main application:

+    ```sh
+    pipenv run main
+    ```

-4. For any issues
+## For any issues

-4.1> Ensure you are running the code inside the correct virtual environment (pipenv).
+1. Ensure you are running the code inside the correct virtual environment (pipenv).
-4.2> Ensure you have selected the correct Interpreter as of your pipenv env name
+2. Ensure you have selected the correct Interpreter as of your pipenv env name
-4.3> Is still getting any error please update your "Pipfile" with the below with ensuring you are using python 3.10 version:
+3. If still getting any error please update your "Pipfile" with the below with ensuring you are using python 3.10 version:

     ```sh
     [[source]]